pixop/video-compare/README.md

 a time seek based on the horizontal position of the slider relative to the window width.

 Hold CTRL while time-shifting with +/- for faster increments/decrements of 10 frames per keystroke.
-Similarly you can hold down the ALT key for even bigger time-shifts of 100 frames.
+Similarly, hold down the ALT key for even bigger time-shifts of 100 frames.

 ## Build